Base-R-Best-R/Pareto-Extrapolation-/README.md

-## Pareto-Extrapolation - Economics Course Project on Income Inequality in Austria
+## Pareto-Interpolation - Economics Course Project on Income Inequality in Austria